Dknapik/website-academic/content/SGAS/talks.md

 ---

+**November 21: Tracey Balehowsky (University of Calgary)**<br>
+<span style="color:red">*An Inverse Problem for the Relativistic Boltzmann Equation*</span><br>
+In this talk, we consider the following problem: Given the source-to-solution map for a relativistic Boltzmann equation on a neighbourhood $V$ of an observer in a Lorentzian spacetime $(M,g)$ and knowledge of $g|\_V$, can we determine (up to diffeomorphism) the spacetime metric $g$ on the domain of causal influence for the set $V$?

+We will show that the answer is yes.
+The problem we consider is a so-called inverse problem.
+We will first introduce the notion of an inverse problem.
+Then, we will present the motivation for our inverse problem.
+Next, we introduce the relativistic Boltzmann equation and comment on the existence of solutions to this PDE given some initial data.
+We then will comment on a key idea of the proof of our result.

+The key point presented is that the nonlinear term in the relativistic Boltzmann equation which describes the behaviour of particle collisions captures information about a source-to-solution map for a related linearized problem.
+We use this relationship together with an analysis of the behaviour of particle collisions by classical microlocal techniques to determine the set of locations in $V$ where we first receive light particle signals from collisions in the unknown domain.
+From this data we are able to parametrize the unknown region and determine the metric.

+The results presented in this talk are [joint work](https://arxiv.org/abs/2011.09312) with Antti Kujanpää, Matti Lassas, and Tony Liimatainen.

+---

 **November 17: Damien Tageddine (McGill University)**<br>
 <span style="color:red">*Noncommutative differential geometry on infinitesimal spaces*</span><br>
 Noncommutative differential geometry is a most prominent realization of noncommutative geometry.
 In this talk, we will show how the noncommutative analogue of spin